 Part I: HSA Contributions - Line-by-Line Walkthrough

 Example scenario: Sarah, age 40, had self-only HDHP coverage for all 12 months of 2025.
-She contributed $2,000 through payroll deductions (shown on her W-2 box 12, code W as $2,000).
+She contributed $2,000 through payroll deductions (shown on her W-2 Box 12, Code W as $2,800, which includes $800 from her employer).
 She also made a $1,500 personal contribution directly to her HSA in March 2025.
-Her employer contributed $800.

 Line 1: Coverage Type

 Check the box to indicate your coverage under a high-deductible health plan (HDHP) during 2025.
+Per IRS Publication 969, an HDHP for 2025 must have a minimum deductible of $1,650 (self-only) or $3,300 (family) and a maximum out-of-pocket of $8,300 (self-only) or $16,600 (family).

 Sarah's entry: Checks "Self-only"

-Line 2: HSA Contributions
+Line 2: HSA Contributions You Made

 Lines 3-8: Contribution Limit Calculation